 RawDigger supports nearly all cameras that have raw capability.
 Support for new cameras is usually implemented within few weeks after raw samples become available.

-- RawDigger displays the real histogram of the raw data, which greatly differs from the in-camera histogram and histograms presented by most of the raw converters.
+- RawDigger allows one to display and research the real Raw Histogram of the raw data, which greatly differs from the in-camera histogram, as well as histograms presented by most of the raw converters.

-- Overexposure (OE) indicator will show you exactly what areas of the shot are blown out and in which color channel(s) it happened (best if used in channel view).
+- The Overexposure (OE) and Underexposure (UE) Indications will show you exactly what areas of the shot are blown out or underexposed and in which color channel(s) it happened (best if used in per-channel view).

-- Plot and save per channel raw data histograms for both the entire file and for an arbitrary rectangular area of the file (selection).
-The histograms can be saved as graphics or as a table for further external processing.
+- Plot and save per channel raw data histograms for both the entire file and for an arbitrary rectangular area of the file (selection); the histograms can also be saved as graphics (PNG) or as a table (CSV) for further external processing.

-- Calculate the statistics per channel (minimum, maximum, average, root-mean-square deviation) for the entire file and for an arbitrary rectangular selection.
+- Calculate the statistics per channel (minimum, maximum, average, root-mean-square deviation StdDev) for the entire file and for an arbitrary rectangular selection.

 - Save the compression curves of raw files in a tabulated form (for cameras and raw data formats where such curves are used).